yvprosper/yvprosper/README.md

 <div>
  <p>
-Software engineer with experience building and maintaining the backend infrastructure of enterprise level web applications.
+I'm Software engineer with experience building and maintaining the backend infrastructure of enterprise level web applications.
 I utilize modern tools and concepts to build scalable and highly performing software products.
 In my free time I mentor newbie web developers and or web development enthusiasts.
 I have helped 20+ people get into web development and the number is constantly increasing.
 I am constantly learning new technologies and am open to opportunities where I can apply my knowledge to build scalable software products with the latest on demand technologies.

 </p>
 </div>